appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-18-Authentication and Authorization.md

 to these requests.
 Given below is the process to make requests and send responses.

-The generic rest api authentication types for AEC presently are:
+The rest api authentication types for AEC presently are:

   a) **No Auth** - No login information in required.